rofarvar/ranking/README.md

 Download the source code or clone the repo.
 Individually compile the match.c, rank.c, and optionally simulator.c and advancedsimulator.c.
 I recommend the executable names match, rank, sim, and advancedsim respectively for each file, as that's how I'll refer to them here.
+* Compilation is not actually necessary as the entire repo comes with the compilated files.
+However, if you change things like the simulator engine it's highly likely you'll have to recompile.

 To load a match:
 ./match winningTeam losingTeam matchType drawOrNot